 1. Degree requirements are normally completed within two years.
 The maximum time limit for completing MSW degree requirements is three years from the date of first registration in the program.

-2. The program of study consists of the equivalent of 17 half-credit courses, except in the Gerontology specialization where the requirement is 18 half-credit courses.
-All students enrolled in the Gerontology specialization will automatically be enrolled in the Collaborative Program in Aging, Palliative and Supportive Care Across the Life Course.
+2. The program of study consists of the equivalent of 17 half-credit courses, except in the Gerontology field of study where the requirement is 18 half-credit courses.
+All students enrolled in the Gerontology field of study will automatically be enrolled in the Specialization in Aging, Palliative and Supportive Care Across the Life Course.

 3. Students take 12 required half-credit courses and a minimum of 2 half-credit course electives over the two-year program.
-In the Gerontology specialization, students take 13 required half-credit courses and two half-credit course electives.
+In the Gerontology field of study, students take 13 required half-credit courses and two half-credit course electives.